kudrautsau-pavel/statistical_inference_basics/README.md

 	•	If p-value ≤ α → the result is considered statistically significant → we reject H₀ in favor of H₁.
 	•	If p-value > α → the data are insufficient to reject H₀.

-The samller the significance level, the smaller the chances  of a flse positive (Type 1 error).
+The smaller the significance level, the smaller the chances  of a flse positive (Type 1 error).
 A 5% significance meansyou can tolerate that you will wrongly reject a null hypothesis 9 have a false positive) 1 out of 20 times.
+If you are lowering significance level from 5% to 1% and decrease your false positive, tha data must be more extreme (or, at least, very convincing) to reject the null hypothesis.
+But it comes with the cost to increase false negatives, so there is always a tradeoff.